- The DSA Woodshed

 Approach

 2D DP.
-If characters match, extend the diagonal; otherwise take the max of skipping one character from either string.
-Space-optimized to a single row.
+If characters match, extend the diagonal; otherwise take the max of skipping one character from either string. longest_common_subsequence space-optimizes this to a single row; the longest_common_subsequence_2d alternate keeps the full table.

 When to Use